blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 >[!Note]
 >
->Your session token value will be different, use yours!
+>Your session token value will be different.
+Use yours!

-After creating the session token access the dashboard:
+After creating the session token, access the dashboard:

 ```
 https://cloudservice.com/dashboard